khongten001/WhatsApp-Chat-Statistics/README.md

 - Romanian

 ### Other information
-This project was inspired by [this](https://wabetainfo.com/project-reveals-a-feature-to-generate-advanced-analytics-for-whatsapp-chats-and-groups/) blow by WABetaInfo.
-I really liked the application they showcased and I wanted to try It but there was no release for Windows or Android.
+This project was inspired by [this](https://wabetainfo.com/project-reveals-a-feature-to-generate-advanced-analytics-for-whatsapp-chats-and-groups/) blog by WABetaInfo.
+I really liked the application they showcased and I wanted to try It, but there was no release for Windows or Android.

 ### Dependencies
 - Codrut Visual Library - https://github.com/Codrax/CodrutsVisualLibrary/